alexaske/DIR-widowxL-arm-/README.md

 Now all of the motors should be locked and the arm has been initialized to the default pose!!!

-## Maybe you need to give execute permissions to some of the packages
+#### :warning: Maybe you need to give execute permissions to some of the packages

 ![Screenshot_2023-02-24_154146](https://user-images.githubusercontent.com/78262995/221682553-fd1c0dd6-1a8c-4ea8-90bd-db7511e50b51.png)